CompassPHS/tortoise/README.md

 `options` is optional.
 Current options are:

-  * `connectionPoolCount`: `Number` value greater than `0`.
-Defaults to `1`.
-Tortoise will round robin between provided number of connections when creating channels.
   * `connectRetries`: `Number` value greater than or equal to `-1`.
 Defaults to `0`.
 Tortoise will attempt to connect up to this number.
 When set to `-1`, tortoise will attempt to connect forever.
 Note: This does not handle connections that have already been established and were lost.
   * `connectRetryInterval`: `Number` value greater than or equal to `0`.
 Defaults to `1000`.
 This is the amount of time, in `ms`, that tortoise will wait before attempting to connect again.